-all the nations shall flow to it - Isaiah here expressed another version of God's promise to Abraham.
+ALL NATIONS WILL STREAM TO IT - Isaiah here expressed another version of God's promise to Abraham.
 "All peoples on earth will be blessed through you" (Genesis 12:3).
 God promised that He would send His Messiah and that the Messiah's work would become the most important epoch in the history of Judah and Jerusalem.
 Because of the fulfillment, the Lord would draw all nations to come and learn of His love for sinner.
 The coming of people to the mountain of the Lord is God's calling, gathering, and enlightening His church.
 People come to God because of the promises He fulfilled in Christ.
 They hear about the work of Jesus whenever they hear the gospel, the record of how God fulfilled His promises for the salvation of the world.
-By the power of the Holy Spirit, that gospel draws al nations to God.
+By the power of the Holy Spirit, that gospel draws all nations to God.
 (PBC)